Dream Bird Art School Summer 2025

 Registration & Rates

-DBAS has a snack pantry available for students, or students may bring their own lunch and snacks.
+Lunch, snacks, and food allergies?
+We have a snack pantry available for students, or students may bring their own lunch and snacks.
 There is option to purchase lunch, which is ordered from a local eatery or store.
-The Painter’s House is not “nut free”.
+Our studio is not “nut free”.
 We cannot ensure that families refrain from sending their student to school with lunches/snacks that might have nuts in them.
-If your child has a nut allergy, contact us to discuss the degree of severity prior to enrolling and how we can provide reasonable accommodations.
+If your child has any type of food allergy, contact us to discuss the degree of severity prior to enrolling and how we can provide reasonable accommodations.